 Avoid the use of acetylene as far as possible.
-Where acetylene must be used, the project manager must be informed and the appropriate arrangements will be made including control of works under a permit
+Where acetylene must be used, the project manager must be informed and the appropriate arrangements will be

-All gas cylinders are to be stored upright in secure lockable proprietary cages at designated areas when
+All gas cylinders are to be stored upright in secure lockable proprietary cages at designated areas when not in use.